Near-Optimal Reinforcement Learning with Shuffle Differential Privacy: Numerical Experiments

-We evaluate the performance of SDP-PE and compare it against the state-of-the-art private algorithm, private UCB-VI under JDP and LDP constraints~\cite{qiao2023near}, which updates the policy in every episode, as well as their corresponding non-private versions (PE and UCB-VI).
-We conduct 20 independent experiments under two privacy regimes $\pripara=0.1$ and $\pripara=1$, each running $\episodetotal = 2\cdot 10^4$ episodes.
+We evaluate the performance of SDP-PE and compare it against the state-of-the-art private algorithm, private UCB-VI under JDP and LDP constraints~\cite{qiao2023near}, which updates the policy in every episode, as well as their corresponding non-private versions (PE and UCB-VI~\cite{azar2017minimax}).
+We conduct 20 independent experiments, each running $\episodetotal = 2\cdot 10^4$ episodes.
+The privacy budget $\epsilon$ is specified in each experiment.